 These vary in how they work, with some letting you know if your Mum has, for instance, stepped out of bed or walked into the kitchen.
 That way you can tell if your Mum is going about her daily routines or if something seems to be irregular.

-'When and where is the carer supposed to find the time?'
+Question 5: 'When and where is the carer supposed to find the time to do this?'

 - Question from Talking Point user